sunyssc/sunyssc.github.io/_pages/about.md

   - /about.html
 ---

 SS is an assistant professor of the School of Electrical Engineering and Computer Science at the University of North Dakota (UND).
 Before joining UND, he was a research assistant professor in the Department of Electrical and Computer Engineering (ECE) at the University of Arizona where he also received his Ph.D. in ECE.
 His research interests include cybersecurity, machine learning, artificial intelligence, and software engineering.
-Dr. Shao founded the Intelligent Software and System Security Lab (ISSSL), which is dedicated to advancing cutting-edge research in software and system security and AI-assisted cybersecurity techniques.
+Dr. Shao founded the Intelligent Software and System Security Lab (iSSSL), which is dedicated to advancing cutting-edge research in software and system security and AI-assisted cybersecurity techniques.

 <!-- $${\color{red}Welcome \space \color{lightblue}To \space \color{lightgreen}Github}$$ -->

-$${\color{red}I \space am \space actively \space seeking \space graduate \space students \space joining \space my \space lab \space working \space with \space me. \space If \space you \space are \space interested, \space please
+$${\color{red}I \space am \space actively \space seeking \space graduate \space students \space joining \space my \space lab \space working \space with \space me.}$$
-\space feel \space free \space to \space contact \space me.}$$
+$${\color{red} If \space you \space are \space interested, \space please \space feel \space free \space to \space contact \space me.}$$

 Current Students